A gentle, lightweight vitamin C gel that layers easily, delivers steady glow, and rarely causes that sharp sting—ideal for daily use.

 Mad Hippie Vitamin C Serum

-- Layers well under sunscreen and makeup
+- Layers cleanly under sunscreen and makeup

 Herbivore Botanicals NOVA 15% Vitamin C + Turmeric Brightening Serum